Psycho-Social Therapies and Care Environments

 Starting a conversation…“Where I’m coming from, What I’m doing”

-(Dr. Carolyn Mears of Colorado, ending her Personal Reflections as a Columbine Mum, oral historian and trauma researcher, at the PST&CE inaugural conference)
+(Dr. Carolyn Mears of Colorado, ending her Personal Reflections as a Columbine Mum, oral historian and trauma researcher, at the PST&CE inaugural conference in 2016)